Southwest cancellations will rise due to grounded Boeing jet

 Without the plane, Southwest says it will drop about 180 flights a day from its schedule, up from 150.

+Southwest is also delaying the addition of new pilots as a result of the Max grounding.

+The airline told pilots last week that it was postponing two classes for new pilot training and two for pilots upgrading to captain.
+The classes were to begin in September, October and December.

-The plane was grounded after crashes in Indonesia and Ethiopia killed 346 people.
+The Max was grounded after crashes in Indonesia and Ethiopia killed 346 people.
 It’s not clear when it will be cleared to fly after Boeing makes fixes to flight-control software.

 Southwest had 34 Max jets when the plane was grounded in March, and the airline expected to receive more as the year went on, but Boeing halted deliveries.